 A matchbook tells the tale: Tommy Bolt won the U.S. Open in 1958, and sometime afterwards (January 1960) opened his own golf school at 7600 Highway 7 in St. Louis Park.
 The school offered private lessons, unlimited supervised practice, movie analysis of golf swing, admission to all celebrity appearances, regular progress reports and swing analysis, social activities and movies, real golf balls and regulation clubs, sand trap, putting clock and driving range, and completely air conditioned classrooms.

 Tommy Bolt had a reputation for losing his temper on the golf course.
 One of his famous quotes is: “If you are going to throw a club, it is important to throw it ahead of you, down the fairway, so you don’t have to waste energy going back to pick it up.”
 Another is “Never break your putter and your driver in the same round or you’re dead.”
 Yet another Bolt anecdote: During one tournament, Tommy lipped out six consecutive putts.
 “Why don’t you come down here,” he shouted, shaking his fist at the sky, “and fight like a man!”

 We find two books written by “Terrible Tommy”: How to Keep Your Temper on the Golf Course (1969) and The Whole Truth: Inside Big-Time, Big-Money Golf (1971).
 How he ended up in Minnesota is a mystery, as he’s from Oklahoma.

 On June 3, 1963, James W. Anderson was approved to open a mini-golf course and driving range at 3815 Wooddale, on the east side of Highway 100.
-The Park Golf Center and Park Putt Driving Range operated until expansion of Highway 100 took the land in 1967.
+The Park Golf Center and Miniature Golf operated until expansion of Highway 100 took the land in 1967.

 PAT SAWYER DRIVING RANGE